matejc/devenv/README.md

 ```

 Command will create the environment for Python 3.9 with dependencies from
-the `./requirements.txt` and with RobotFramework 3.2.2.
+the `./requirements.txt` and with Robot Framework 3.2.2.
 Additionally it will add
 `./src` to the start of `PYTHONPATH`.
 On it's own this procedure will not touch your current shell in any way.